sethukov/sorting_dicom/README.md

-# Simple code for grouping the dicom files based on the series number
+# Simple code for grouping DICOM files based on series numbers
 This code creates folders based on the series numbers and copies the corresponding dicom images into that folder.

 Tested in python 2.7